Train carrying U.S. Republican lawmakers hits truck in Virginia, one dead

 “They surrounded the train on both sides and set up a perimeter with their automatic weapons pointing out and then searched the woods around the train,” the worker said.
 “At least five members of Congress helped firefighters and EMTs (emergency medical technicians) treat the three injured people who had been in the truck.”

-The Republican retreat, an opportunity for lawmakers to discuss both legislation and politics in the run-up to November’s congressional elections, was scheduled to run until midday Friday.
-President Donald Trump was due to attend on Thursday and Vice President Mike Pence on Wednesday.
+The Republican retreat, an opportunity for lawmakers to discuss legislation and politics in the run-up to November’s congressional elections, was scheduled to run until midday Friday.
+President Donald Trump was due to attend on Thursday.
+Vice President Mike Pence went as scheduled on Wednesday.

+Trump told reporters at the White House he had spoken to Ryan and others, and that the accident had been “a pretty rough hit.”

+“We don’t have full understanding yet as to what happened,” Trump said.

-The U.S. National Transportation Safety Board said it was sending a team to investigate the crash.
+The U.S. National Transportation Safety Board said it was sending a team to investigate.

+The Virginia Department of Transportation said the intersection where the crash occurred had flashing signals and gates to prevent motorists from getting on the tracks when trains were approaching.

 It was the second tragedy to hit congressional Republicans in the past year.